parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 It also enables GPU clock scaling instead of throttling based on CPU speed, to improve performance in GPU-bound games.
 It also disables nvidia PRISM adaptive backlight to fix washed out screen in videos.
 It increases the CPU priority of audio players, and the hd-audio0 kernel thread, to fix sound stutter when multitasking.
 Finally, it increases wifi transmit power and noise filter in nvram.txt to increase wifi range.
-(I also made my own patches to enable miracast and BT 4.0) The code on GitHub is extremely well commented.
+I also made my own patches to enable miracast and BT 4.0.